DevClate/PowershellAD/New-ADUserTemplate/How to Create New AD Users from CSV.md

     $Domain = "yourdomain.com"
     ```

 6. Now we will match the CSV Headers with the AD Attributes and import them in for each user.
-I only put the first 3 to show the concept

     ```Powershell
     # Loop through each row containing user details in the CSV file